nvmwill/nexmo-developer/_blog/blogposts/en/updating-an-old-project-part-1.md

 ### Understand how the code is structured

 It's important to understand how the project's code is organised so you can more easily conceptualise what's going on when your "Hello, World" runs.
+This is also a great way to practice your architectural thinking skills as you'll need to develop a mental model of how the code operates.
+This way of thinking will help you split the project into distinct pieces that are easier to understand, which also helps later on when you want to reduce code coupling and other side effects.

 In the case of our SDK, the code was organised into six separate files (Python is a very compact language, the equivalent Java codebase is about 10x larger!), which looks like this: